catalystneuro/leifer_lab_to_nwb/README.md

 dandi upload
 ```

-and double-check on the DANDI website that the files show up after the upload bar reaches completion.
+and double-check the DANDI website to ensure the files show up after the upload bar reaches completion.